dev-null-and-associates/cuddly-rotary-phone/CodeReview.md

 **MWvandergriff:** I used the Semgrep automated scanning tool.
 It identified several issues, where in the code the issue was, and mapped the issues back to CWEs.

 **Aiden Barger:** Seeing the difference in results of the hybrid approach of automated or manual review was cool.

+**Aaron Buesing:** I thought that having Semgrep list the CWE with its findings was helpful in order to have a place to start looking for ways to fix it.
+You don't have to go to Google or Stack Overflow looking for random fixes, you can start with the CWE document itself.